jetbeep/android-sdk/README.md

 `disconnect(): Boolean` - to disconnect from device.
 Returns *true* on successful disconnection.

-`subscribe(customerCallback: DeviceChangeListener)` - subscribe to a listener to get updates of devices and their statuses.
+`subscribe(customerCallback: ConnectableDeviceStateChangeListener)` - subscribe to a listener to get updates of devices and their statuses.

-`unsubscribe(customerCallback: DeviceChangeListener)` - unsubscribe from a listener.
+`unsubscribe(customerCallback: ConnectableDeviceStateChangeListener)` - unsubscribe from a listener.

 `getVisibleDevices(): List<ConnectableDevice>` - get a list of all visible connectable devices.